blehh2556/ajufohoc/README.md

 ## Section 4: Setting Up Pelican

 To transform your text into a website, you need an engine.
 We will use Python.
-Python allows us to run the Pelican generator, which handles all the heavy lifting of web design for you, allowing you to turn simple lightweight markup language to a website.
+Python allows us to run the Pelican generator, which handles all the heavy lifting of web design for you, allowing you to turn simple lightweight markup language to a website, just like Andrew Etter advised.

 1. Type in this code to install pelican and markdown in command prompt:<br> ` python -m pip install "pelican[markdown]"`